An arithmetic Yau-Zaslow formula: The motivic Euler characteristic of compactified Jacobians of curves

-We have the following computation of the compactified Jacobians of normalisations, which serves as a arithmetic generalisation of Proposition 1.8 of \cite{KR1}. \begin{propn} Let $C'$ be the partial normalisation of $C$ at $p$.
+We have the following computation of the compactified Jacobians of normalisations, which serves as an arithmetic generalisation of Proposition 2.8 of \cite{KR1}. \begin{propn} Let $f: C' \to C$ be the partial normalisation of $C$ at the nodal point $p$.
 The pullback with respect to $f$ induces a map